cloudbees-pyang/plugin-catalog-generator-airgapped/README.md

 For example, if you want to install two tier 3 plugins with id "plugin-1" and "plugin-2" in your controller with version 2.319.3.4.
 This is what you need to do

-1. In a connected environment, run "prepare_env.sh" to prepare a folder with all necessary files to generate the plugin catalog file:
+1. In a connected environment, run "prepare_env.sh" to prepare a folder, this folder will contain all necessary files to generate the plugin catalog file:

 './prepare_env.sh -v 2.319.3.4'